Romania travel guide

 6. Choose what kind of accommodation you prefer most

 Romanian hotels and guesthouses are ranked according to European laws, which are, in general, respected.
-According to your budget, you can also get accommodation in hostels or camping sites, but you should not miss the chance of at least one night into o rural guesthouse.
-Romanian rural hospitality is worldwide famous, and what can be better than trying traditional bio food directly from the source?
+In accordance with your budget, you can also get accommodation in hostels or camping sites, but you should not miss the chance of at least one night in a rural guesthouse.
+Romanian rural hospitality is famous worldwide, and what can be better than trying traditional food directly from the source?

 7. All-inclusive or not?